gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-12/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Fix a bug where `mount-ebs-volume` was not detected the "VolumeInUse" error correctly due to an overflow error with bash exit codes.
+  - Fix a bug where `mount-ebs-volume` was not detected the &quot;VolumeInUse&quot; error correctly due to an overflow error with bash exit codes.

 </div>